 What's the link between the Vaudou culture of Togo and the funk music of the 1970s?
-Vaudou Game show us where the two genres can cross
+Vaudou Game show us where the two can meet

 “In this combination of two seemingly disparate genres, the band have created something interesting to listen to, as well as something supremely fun and engaging, which is a testament to their talent and ability as musicians.”

 Vaudou Game are a band consisting of seven members, principal of which is Peter Solo, their lead singer and guitarist.
 Himself born and brought up in the Togolese town of Aneho, where Vaudou is part of the everyday culture.
 Vaudou can be hard to describe and understand if you’re as unfamiliar with it as I am, and so I thought I would use Solo’s own words to help give a sense of what it is.
 In a 2016 interview he gave with Afropop Worldwide, he describes it thusly: